threexc/ociplot/README.md

 See [requirements.txt](requirements.txt) , or just run `pip install -r requirements.txt`.

-At least one measurement set and one reference set are required for use.
+At least one measurement set is required for use.

 #### The Measurement Set